In Him Ministries:

 “It means eternal salvation to keep the Sabbath holy unto the Lord.” — Testimonies for the Church Vol. 6, page 356.

-What is not so well known is that they teach that the seventh day Sabbath is the seal of God and that those who worship on Sunday before Christ comes will receive the mark of the beast and be lost.
-According to Adventist theology, salvation in the last days boils down to the day you go to church on!
+Seventh-day Adventists are well known for Sabbath-keeping.
+But many people don’t know that they teach the seventh day Sabbath is the seal of God and that those who worship on Sunday (before the second coming), will receive the mark of the beast and be lost.
+According to Adventist theology, salvation in the last days is not about the redemption we have in Christ Jesus, but comes down to the day you go to church on!

-According to the New Testament, the Holy Spirit is God’s seal for the New Covenant believer.
+According to the New Testament, the Holy Spirit is God’s seal for the New Covenant believer, not the seventh day Sabbath.

 8).
 Soul sleep: